linode/docs/docs/platform/bare-metal/bare-metal-use-cases/index.md

 ## Why Bare Metal

-Bare Metal Linodes are single-tenant servers, giving you the utmost in control, security, and performance.
-This means that when you provision a Bare Metal Linode, you're getting an entire server with exclusive use of its underlying infrastructure processor and memory resources, rather than a virtual machine instance utilizing shared resources with other instances.
+Bare Metal Linodes are single-tenant servers providing dedicated hardware resources, giving you the utmost in control, security, and performance.
+This means that when you provision a Bare Metal Linode, you have access to an entire server with exclusive use of its underlying infrastructure, processor, and memory resources, rather than a virtual machine instance utilizing shared resources with other instances.
 Accordingly, Bare Metal Linodes come with several advantages:

 -   **Top-tier infrastructure performance.** Free from the restrictions that come with virtual machines, Bare Metal Linodes are tailored for use cases that require the lowest possible latency and overhead.
 -   **No CPU steal or noisy neighbors.** Like [Dedicated CPU Linodes](/docs/platform/dedicated-cpu/getting-started-with-dedicated-cpu/), Bare Metal Linodes won't experience CPU contention issues that may come with "noisy neighbors."
--   **Direct access to your hardware.** Bare Metal Linodes broaden the horizons of what you can build, allowing you to bring legacy systems and proprietary environments such as [VMware images](https://www.vmware.com/) or [Microsoft Windows](https://www.microsoft.com/en-us/software-download/windows10ISO) to the cloud.
+-   **Direct access to your hardware.** Bare Metal Linodes broaden the horizons of what you can build, allowing you to bring legacy systems and proprietary environments such as [VMware images](https://www.vmware.com/) or [Microsoft Windows](https://www.microsoft.com/en-us/software-download/windows10ISO) deployments to the cloud.
--   **Security & Compliance.** Direct hardware access also gives you greater control over security and compliance requirements for standards like HIPAA and PCI DSS.
+-   **Security & Compliance.** Direct hardware access gives you greater control over security and compliance requirements for standards like HIPAA and PCI DSS.
--   **Larger pool of resources.** As single-tenant servers, Bare Metal Linodes offer the most in terms of raw resources for potentially intensive workloads along with the best in per-capita cost efficiency.
+-   **Larger pool of resources.** As single-tenant servers, Bare Metal Linodes offer the most in terms of raw resources for potentially intensive workloads along with possible benefits in cost efficiency.

 ## Bare Metal Use Cases